Business Account The unified account layer for stablecoin-enabled businesses

 How big is the stablecoin market in 2026?

-The total stablecoin market capitalisation is around $313 billion as of mid-2026, up roughly 23% year over year according to DefiLlama, with the BIS and other sources putting it in the $313–320 billion range.
-About 99% of that supply is denominated in US dollars, and Tether and USD Coin together account for roughly 83% of the market.
+The total stablecoin market capitalisation is $308.0 billion as of 13 August 2026, up 14.3% year over year according to DefiLlama, and 4.5% below its all-time peak of $322.4 billion set on 17 May 2026.
+About 99.5% of that supply is denominated in US dollars, and Tether and USD Coin together account for roughly 82% of the market.

 How much of stablecoin volume is actually payments?